codeWithdhrjsngh/full-Stack-chatApp/README.md

 * [ ] **Feature Expansion:** Add more features like group chats, media sharing, and user status updates.
 * **Stay tuned for updates as we continue to improve and expand this project!**

----

-## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.